PriyankaMaru28/Guide-to-the-Masters-Project/README.md

 This is a guide to setup the A System for Standardized Collection of Graduate School Transcripts Project How to run the project

-If you are running project for the first time, setting up environment involves step 1 to step 6 If you have already set up the environment, just implement step 7
+If you are running project for the first time, setting up environment involves step 1 to step 6 .
+If you have already set up the environment, just execute step 7.

 Step 1: First Create the schema

-Install MySQL server is installed
-Download the dump.sql from database dump from https://github.com/PriyankaMaru28/Guide-to-the-Masters-Project/tree/main/Database%20Dump
+Install MySQL server from https://dev.mysql.com/downloads/workbench/ Download the database_dump.sql from database dump from https://github.com/PriyankaMaru28/Guide-to-the-Masters-Project

 Open your desired host and import schema from the dump file

 Step 2 : Install node in local computer